TeaRAG: A Token-Efficient Agentic Retrieval-Augmented Generation Framework: Methodology

 After constructing the KAG, we employ PPR to identify the most important content nodes.
 This process allows us to dynamically select key information and compress tokens by replacing text chunks with high-density triplets, while ensuring relevance.
 We denote the importance distribution across all nodes as $\pi$.
 The weighted adjacency matrix from the graph construction is normalized to produce the transition matrix $W$.
 Besides, we denote the personalization vector as $p$, which acts as a bias to steer the final importance distribution.
 To ensure the relevance of the context to the subquery, the values for the subquery node $n_{q_i}$ in the personalized vector $p$ are set to 1.
 Meanwhile, the key entities identified by the LLM have their corresponding values in $p$ set to 0.5, serving as anchors for the question.
 Subsequently, we iterate for $N$ rounds to obtain the updated importance distribution $\pi$:

-where $\alpha$ is a hyperparameter that balances the importance derived from the graph structure with the bias from the personalization vector.
+where $\alpha$ is a hyperparameter balancing the graph-derived importance with the personalization vector bias.
 Finally, based on the ranking of the scores in $\pi$, we select the $k_f$ highest-scoring nodes from the chunk and triplet nodes to form the final context $\mathcal{C}_{q_i}$.
 This context is then wrapped in \textless{}Reference\textgreater{} and \textless{}/Reference\textgreater{} tags to signal to the LLM that it is an external resource.

 We show a KAG example in Fig.~\ref{fig:KAG} (c).
-Core relevant knowledge can form a dense graph structure connected by co-occurrence edges.
+Core relevant knowledge forms dense graphs via co-occurrence edges.
 This indicates that using co-occurrence is usually a more precise way to filter noise and prevent the model's inference from being distracted by similar but irrelevant content.